juangamella/ges/README.md

    - `test_gauss_bic.py`: tests for the Gaussian bic score.
    - `test_operators.py`: tests for the insert, delete and turn operators.
    - `test_pdag_to_cpdag.py`: tests the conversion from PDAG to CPDAG, which is applied after each application of an operator.
-   - `test_utils.py`: tests the other auxiliary functions
+   - `test_utils.py`: tests the other auxiliary functions.
    - `ges.test.test_vs_pcalg`: compares the output of the algorithm vs. that of `pcalg` for randomly generated graphs.

 ## Feedback